Project-Books/book-project/STYLEGUIDE.md

 Rarely should there be no response to a caught exception (e.g. you may want to log it).

-If it is actually right to not do anything, then this has to be justified in a comment.
+If it is right not to do anything, then this has to be justified in a comment.

-An exception to ignore exeptions is if the exception is expected in a test.
+An exception to ignore exceptions is if the exception is expected in a test.
 For example, you may want to test whether the code under test does indeed throw an exception:
 ```java
 try {
    foo(-1);